johnsmorgan/imstack/README.md

 ## Credit

 Please cite [Morgan et al. (2018)](http://adsabs.harvard.edu/abs/2018MNRAS.473.2965M) if you make use of this software for research purposes.
+Further details on imstack are available in the appendix of this paper.

 ## Prerequisites